sharmine-s/sql-databases/challenges/05_designing_schema_two_tables.md

 As a blogger
 So I can let people comment on interesting stuff
 I want to allow comments on my posts.

 As a blogger
 So I can let people comment on interesting stuff
+I want the comments to have a content.

+As a blogger
+So I can let people comment on interesting stuff